Do not sell or share my personal information Skip to content

 This ensures stock reductions are made, and the status is changed to the correct value.

-If payment fails, you should throw an error and return null:
+If payment fails, you should throw an error and return an array with the failure status:

 WooCommerce will catch this error and show it on the checkout page.